-My inspiration for these sweet banana muffins is my Super Moist Banana Bread With Cranberries.
+My inspiration for these sweet banana muffins is my Super Moist Banana Bread.
 The main difference between the two recipes is that I used coconut sugar which makes the muffins healthier and a little darker in color, and I added flaxseed meal for more fiber.
 I am always trying to find little ways that I can make our recipes a little healthier.

 If you love muffins as much as we do, check out all of my Gluten Free Muffin recipes on the blog to find new favorites!!